GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 :term:`FORMAT_TIME_PRIMARY_MAP` and :term:`TIME_WEEK_START`, may be used.

-Note that the **-w** option can also be applied to the *y*-coordinate instead (or any other coordinate).
+Note that the **-w** option can also be applied to the *y*-coordinate instead (or any other coordinate) via the **+c**\ *col* modifier.
 Below we demonstrate this using the same Mississippi river data but read it in so that time is the *y* coordinate.
-The following script generates a subplot with two illustrations similar to the ones above but (basically) transposed:
+The following script generates a subplot with two illustrations similar to the ones above but (basically)
+transposed:

 .. literalinclude:: /_verbatim/GMT_cycle_4.txt